 When Your Spouse is In the Nursing Home, Get Better Results with the Right Actions and Advice

-When your spouse is in the nursing home, don’t expect the Medicaid Office to tell you how to protect yourself.
+When your spouse is in the nursing home in Greensboro, NC or the surrounding areas, don’t expect the Medicaid Office to tell you how to protect yourself.
 Here are tips you need to know to protect yourself, your spouse and your assets.

 When your spouse is in the nursing home, you feel your world crashing down.
 It’s a difficult time.
 Are you too late to protect your loved one, your family and your life savings?
 There is hope…and it’s not too late if you get the right advice.
 In fact, I’ve even written you an excused “Late Pass” so you won’t feel tardy!